YannicEl/Vis2-RTVis-2024WS/README.md

 ## Uniform Buffer

+Utility for writing buffers to the GPU.
+Automatically applies required padding.

 ## WebGPU init

 ### custom mini framework

+The custom mini framework provides a lightweight structure for building and managing the application's components.
+It offers utilities and abstractions to streamline tasks such as resource management, event handling, and component interaction.

 ## SDF Texture for Ray Marching

+This component utilizes Signed Distance Fields (SDF) to represent 3D shapes for ray marching algorithms.
+It enables efficient rendering of complex surfaces by encoding distance information into textures.

 ## Ray Marching Shader